jsayol/FireSQL/README.md

 db.collection('cities').where('country', '>', 'Japan').where('region', '==', 'west').where('capital', '==', true);
 db.collection('cities').where('country', '>', 'Japan').where('region', '==', 'west').where('population', '>', 100000);
 ```
 As you can see, SQL offers a very concise and powerful way to express your query.
-But as they say, ***with a lot of power comes a lot of responsibility***.
+But as they say, ***with great power comes great responsibility***.
 Always be mindful of the underlying data model when using FireSQL.

 ## Examples of supported queries: